typedb/typedb-docs/10-query/01b-pattern-negation.md

 ```
 A' = P' \ F' \ M' | x = {A, B, C}
 ```
-which is clearly different to the anticipated result of `A = {C}` - our answer set is not a set of orphans, it is a projection from a set of people pairs with pairs playing in `parentship` relation excluded.
+which is clearly different to the anticipated result of `A = {C}` - our answer set is not a set of orphans, instead it is a projection from a set of people pairs with pairs playing in `parentship` relation excluded.
 As a result, extra care should be taken and thought given when formulating queries with negation blocks.